-The dominant discourse in pension narratives frames the barriers faced by women as very different to those outlined in previous debates.
+The dominant discourse used by Webb presents the barriers faced by women as very different to those outlined here.
 It maintains that women were previously disadvantaged because former pension legislation was inadequate for capturing, recording, and delivering missing NI contributions for women, or simply demanded too much in terms of contributory years.
-However, as has been argued here, the cause of women's disadvantage is due to the system being based upon and structured around the heteropatriarchal experience, and thus being gender blind.
+However, this paper argues that the cause of women's disadvantage is that the system is based upon and structured around the heteropatriarchal experience, and thus is gender blind.
 This is not to say that policy cannot have a positive impact for women.
 Research has demonstrated that a social insurance system with an adequate minimum benefit does the best job at avoiding poverty amongst elderly women (Smeeding and Sanstrom, 2005).
-Indeed, what has been argued in this paper is that to help alleviate poverty, social insurance must be built on a recognition of different life course trajectories.

-A key problem is that the new State Pension and Auto-Enrolment do not do this, and instead privilege interaction with the formal economy (Elson, 1991, 1993).
-As outlined above, the new flat rate pension perpetuates this rather than acknowledging the plurality of roles in society, and it is yet to be seen if Auto-Enrolment can help those it is claimed it will.
-In short, so long as the heteropatriarchal experience is dominant in shaping pension policy, disadvantages for those unable to fulfil that experience will continue
+But this does not address the fundamental critique raised here.
+A key problem is that the new State Pension and Auto-Enrolment privilege interaction with the formal economy (Elson, 1991, 1993).
+As outlined above, the new flat rate pension perpetuates this rather than challenging it, and it is yet to be seen if Auto-Enrolment can help those it is claimed it will.
+This could be challenged by analysing the gendered impact of economic policy based on the existence of unpaid, as well as paid contributions, and thus acknowledging the structural differences between men and women's positions across the two economies (Himmelwait, 2002).
+In short, so long as the heteropatriarchal experience is dominant in shaping pension policy, disadvantages for those unable to fulfil that experience will continue.
+Given that it is mostly women who struggle to reproduce an idealised worker experience (Ginn and MacIntyre, 2013) it is likely to be women who are disadvantaged.

 We have seen in this paper the establishment of a number of arguments, principal amongst which is that female disadvantage in the UK pension system is due to the gender blindness of the system.
-This disadvantage is exacerbated by women in the labour market and the workplace, because they are similarly gender blind.
-As such, it is argued that the heteropatriarchal experience dominates and that its values shape what is considered a contribution to the economy.
+This disadvantage is experienced by women in the labour market and the workplace, because they are similarly gender blind.
+As such, it is argued that the heteropatriarchal experience dominates and that its values shape both these arenas.
 The result is that we only see piecemeal reform, which ameliorates disadvantage, rather than a fundamental challenge to it.
 This leaves the system weakened, but still essentially intact.
-Moreover it is not expected that this situation will improve any time soon for women because the coalition parties and New Labour favour a broadly neoliberal approach to managing the economy, and to inform the development of pension policy (Blackburn, 2002, 2004, 2011; Grady, 2010, 2013; Macnicol 1998; Morgan, 2005; Myles, 1984).
+It is not expected that this situation will improve any time soon for women because the coalition parties and Labour favour a broadly neoliberal approach to managing the economy, and to inform the development of pension policy (Blackburn, 2002, 2004, 2011; Grady, 2010, 2013; Macnicol 1998; Morgan, 2005; Myles, 1984).

-The dominance of neoliberal thinking in economic policy is key in explaining the push towards privatization of state pension provision (as evident in the creation of Auto-Enrolment, a public/private partnership which replaces state only provision).
-Specifically, it helps us understand why the fundamental rethinking of the pension system in the UK is unlikely, as it directly undermines the neoliberal preference for increased privatization and risk transferral (Grady, 2010; Hacker and Pierson 2010; Harvey 2005; Morgan, 2005).
-Thus the fundamental reform required is considered beyond the realms of what is possible within the current economic environment where neoliberal economic thinking is suspicious of state involvement (Harvey 2005, 2010, 2014).
+The dominance of neoliberal thinking in economic policy is key in explaining the push towards privatization of state pension provision (as evident in the creation of Auto-Enrolment, a public/private partnership which replaces state only provision), and also helps us understand why the fundamental rethinking of the pension system in the UK is unlikely, as it directly undermines the neoliberal preference for increased privatization and risk transferral (Grady, 2010; Hacker and Pierson 2010; Harvey 2005; Morgan, 2005).
+Thus the fundamental reform called for in this paper is considered beyond the realms of what is possible within the current economic environment, and neoliberal economic thinking is suspicious of state involvement and indeed considered deeply inferior (Harvey 2005, 2010, 2014).

-Conclusion
+5. Conclusion